laravel/vite-plugin/docs/vite.md

 <a name="entry-points"></a>
 ### Entry Points

-Out of the box the Laravel plugin will look for your entry point at `resources/js/app.js`, so with that file in place, the only thing you will need to do is add the `@vite` directive to the `<head>` of your application.
+Out of the box the Laravel plugin will look for your entry point at `resources/js/app.js`, so with that file already in place with a fresh Laravel installation, the only thing you will need to do is add the `@vite` directive to the `<head>` of your application.

 ```blade
 <!doctype html>